What is mole removal?

 After the biopsy is taken, we will send the skin sample to a lab for testing.
 The results will usually come back after several days or a few weeks.
 Once the results are in, we will discuss them with you and go over the next steps.

 Schedule mole removal at Boise Dermatology & Medspa

-If you have a mole that you would like to remove, schedule a consultation at Boise Dermatology & Medspa in Meridian, Idaho.
-During your consultation, Dr. Brooks will assess your mole and determine which treatment is right for you.
-Request a consultation online or call (208) 888-0660 today.
+If you have a mole that you would like to remove, schedule an appointment at Boise Dermatology & Medspa in Meridian, Idaho.
+During your appointment, Dr. Brooks will assess your mole and determine which treatment is right for you.
+Request an appointment online or call (208) 888-0660 today.